Sat Gambuj Mosque: History

 The mosque is one of several in Dhaka built during the reign of Mughal emperor Aurangzeb.
 Its construction is traditionally attributed to Shaista Khan, Mughal governor of Bengal in the period 1678–1684; however, there are no inscriptions on the structure that attest to this.

 Architecture

 Picturesquely situated on the edge of a river, the Shat Cumbuj Mosque's exterior is the most innovative of all the Dhaka Mughal-period monuments.
-The north and south ends of this three-domed rectangular mosque are each marked by two enormous double-storied corner pavilions; when viewed from the east these give the impression that the mosque has five exterior bays.
-On the east are three cusped entrances arches flanked by shallow niches.
-Slender engaged columns with bulbous bases demarcate the central bay (as seen as the Lalbagh Fort Mosque, although this mosque's colonettes are more prominent).
+The north and south ends of this three-domed rectangular mosque are each marked by two enormous double-storied corner pavilions; when viewed from the east, these give the impression that the mosque has five exterior bays.
+On the east are three cusped entrance arches flanked by shallow niches.
+Slender engaged columns with bulbous bases demarcate the central bay (as seen at the Lalbagh Fort Mosque, although this mosque's colonettes are more prominent).

 Its interior compares favourably with that of others dating to the second half of the 16th century.
 The central mihrab has two rows of cusping, and its surface is embellished with moulded plaster relief, recalling the ornateness of the mihrab in the mosque of Haji Khwaja Shahbaz.